Skip to main content

 • Port: Most FTP servers run on port 21 and most FTPS (secure) servers run on port 990, though ports are configurable and server administrators can choose to operate on different ports

-• Secure: Some FTP servers are secure (indicating that they use FTPS rather than FTP).
-If you are using plain, unsecured FTP select false for secure (though, we recommend encrypting your connection if possible).
-If your FTP server is set up to use SSL/TLS, you can select true (meaning use "explicit" FTPS) or implicit to use "implicit" FTPS.
-For information on "implicit" and "explicit" FTPS, see this documentation
+• Secure: Some FTP servers use FTPS rather than plain FTP.
+For plain, unsecured FTP, select false (though encrypting the connection is recommended if possible).
+If the FTP server uses SSL/TLS, select true for explicit FTPS or implicit for implicit FTPS.
+For information on implicit and explicit FTPS, see this documentation

 If the connection fails, verify the hostname, port and security information with the server administrator.